ADHD Vs. Schizophrenia: Symptoms And Treatment

 Getting help for schizophrenia and ADHD

-Whether you’ve just received a schizophrenia or ADHD diagnosis or you’ve been living with one of these conditions for a while, know that they can both be treatable.
+Whether you’ve just received a schizophrenia or ADHD diagnosis or you’ve been living with one of these conditions for a while, know that they can both be treated.
 With proper support, people with schizophrenia and ADHD are often able to effectively manage their symptoms.
 If you haven’t already, you may want to talk to your doctor about starting treatment.
 They may be able to recommend a treatment plan that’s right for you.

 Therapy options for ADHD and schizophrenia